Countries demand Iran compensate relatives of plane-crash victims

 The countries said they welcomed Iran's engagement to date.

+Ukrainian Foreign Minister Vadym Prystaiko said on Thursday that he had discussed with his Iranian counterpart Mohammad Javad Zarif the repatriation of the bodies of Ukrainian victims.

+The bodies of all 11 Ukrainians who were killed have been identified and will be transported back to Ukraine on Jan.
+19, the interior ministry said in a statement to Reuters.

-(Reporting by Alistair Smout and Pari Zemaryalai, writing by Andy Bruce; editing by Stephen Addison)
+(Reporting by Alistair Smout and Pari Zemaryalai in London, Matthias Williams and Sergiy Karazy in Kiev, and Moira Warburton in Toronto; Additional reporting by writing by Andy Bruce; Editing by Stephen Addison and Daniel Wallis)

 ((andy.bruce@thomsonreuters.com; +442075423484; Reuters Messaging: andy.bruce.thomsonreuters.com@reuters.net))